Total number of hours for program: 120-128.

 Admission to the Elementary Education Program

 Students seeking admission to the Elementary Education Program must declare their major, declare their second academic concentration and earn and maintain a 2.75 cumulative GPA before being admitted.
 In order to be admitted students must complete an application for admission in EDCI 201 and achieve minimum required scores in Reading, Writing and Mathematics on PRAXIS I. Students will also complete a personality trait survey in EDCI 201, which will be viewed prior to admission (see Admission to Teacher Education Program).
 Students admitted to the program must maintain a 2.75 GPA or better to continue in the program.
-In addition to courses in the professional education sequence and courses in the major, Elementary Education teacher candidates must earn a C or better in the following courses: ENGL 101, ENGL 202.
+In addition to courses in the professional education sequence and courses in the major, Elementary Education teacher candidates must earn a C or better in the following courses: EDCI 201, ENGL 101, 202 and all courses in major.
 If a student’s overall GPA falls below 2.75 the student will be removed from the program and must improve the GPA and reapply for admission.
 If a student receives an F in any course in the professional education sequence or major, the student must retake the course when it is offered and earn a grade C or better.
 If a student fails any required major course twice, the student is withdrawn from the major.
-If a student does not successfully complete internship they may be withdrawn form the program and will be ineligible for licensure.
+If a student does not successfully complete internship they may be withdrawn from the program and will be ineligible for licensure.

 Admission to the Professional Education Sequence in Elementary Education